-The US Medical Licensing Examination (USMLE) Clinical Skills Assessment Examination and the Comprehensive Osteopathic Medical Licensing Examination of the US (COMLEX) Performance Evaluation should be both affordable and conveniently accessible to all medical students.
-Efforts should be made by the boards that administer USMLE and COMLEX to reduce test costs and other barriers that make accessing these required examinations a financial and logistical burden for students.
-Performance standards and consistent reproducibility of USMLE Clinical Skills Assessment Examination and COMLEX Performance Evaluations results should be updated regularly and made publicly available, along with outcomes data confirming the effectiveness of the examination’s capacity to document competence.
-Pass rates should not be set at certain percentages but should simply reflect the performance of the tested standards.
-(2010 COD) (2020 COD)
+If the National Board of Medical Examiners (NBME) or the National Board of Osteopathic Medical Examiners (NBOME) provide a clinical skills exam that is required by medical schools for graduation and/or by residencies for application, it should be both affordable and conveniently accessible to all medical students and international medical graduates.
+Efforts should be made by these boards to reduce test costs and other barriers that make accessing these required examinations a financial and logistical burden for those taking the exam.
+Performance standards and consistent reproducibility of a national clinical skills licensing exam should be updated regularly and made publicly available, along with outcomes data confirming the effectiveness of the examination’s capacity to document competence.
+Pass rates should not be set at certain percentages but should reflect the competent performance of the tested standards.